Smithok vs RLXMARTD: Which Is Better in 2026?

 Per-Unit Cost RLXMARTD Wins

-The RLXMARTD delivers 8 bracelets for $9.99 — that is $1.25 per bracelet, the lowest per-unit cost of any survival bracelet we tested.
-The Smithok's 4 bracelets for $8.99 works out to $2.25 each.
-If you are buying for a large group and every dollar per head counts, the RLXMARTD is nearly half the per-unit price.
+The RLXMARTD delivers 8 bracelets in the sub-ten-dollar range — roughly half the per-bracelet cost of the Smithok, and the lowest per-unit price of any survival bracelet we tested.
+The Smithok 4-pack costs nearly double per bracelet.
+If you are buying for a large group and every dollar per head counts, the RLXMARTD wins on unit economics.

 Tool Completeness Smithok Wins

 The Smithok includes the full 5-in-1 tool set in every bracelet: compass, fire starter, whistle, and metal scraper.
 The RLXMARTD only includes a compass and whistle — no fire starter, no scraper.
-That is a significant capability gap.
-For genuine survival preparedness, the fire starter is arguably the most valuable tool in the bracelet.
+That is a major capability gap.
+For real survival preparedness, the fire starter is arguably the most valuable tool in the bracelet.
 The Smithok wins this category decisively.

 Cord Quality Smithok Wins

 The Smithok uses 550lb-rated 7-core paracord — the standard military spec.
 The RLXMARTD uses 485lb-rated cord, which is 65 pounds below the military standard.
 For typical bracelet use and light emergency cord needs, 485lb is adequate.
-But for maximum strength and confidence in high-load situations, the Smithok's 550lb rating is the better spec.
+But for maximum strength and confidence in high-load situations, the Smithok's thicker cord inspires more confidence.

 Pack Size & Colors RLXMARTD Wins